emipa606/Horrors/README.md

     - Seemingly harmless nullpointer exception on first encounter with Horrors.
     - Human Horrors (This is because a faction MUST have a human leader, I am working to bypass this)
     - Thieving Horrors, sometimes Horrors will steal things for monetary value, this is hardcoded into the thinktree based on pawn intelligence, and will be supersceded by my own thinktree (which I am working on)
-    - Faction bases for Horrors at this time are very rudimentary, I haven&apos;t had time to switch it over to the A17 goodies for the faction base yet.
+    - Faction bases for Horrors at this time are very rudimentary, I haven't had time to switch it over to the A17 goodies for the faction base yet.
 But I will!